ibm-cloud-docs/Cloudant/api/cloudant_query.md

   "use_index": "type-not-archived"
 }
 ```
-Technically, we don't need to include the filter on the `status` field in the
+Technically, you do not need to include the filter on the `status` field in the
-query selector - the partial index ensures this is always true - but including
-it makes the intent of the selector more clear and makes it easier to take
-advantage of future improvements to query planning (e.g. automatic selection of
+query selector.
+The partial index ensures that this value is always true.
+However, if you include the filter, it makes the intent of the selector clearer.
+It also makes it easier to take advantage of future improvements to query planning (for example, automatic selection of
 partial indexes).

 ## List all {{site.data.keyword.cloudant_short_notm}} Query indexes